cloudtnt-rcl/RCL.CloudTnT.Express.Guides/credential.md

 ## JWT Decoded

 The JWT can de decoded using online tools such as [jwt.io](https://jwt.io/).
 Just paste the JWT in the application's text box and view the decoded digital credential.
+An authentic JWT will be recognised as valid.
+An incorrect or tampered JWT will not be decoded and will be recognised as invalid.

 ### JWT Header Decoded